 In this price range, you can’t have everything.
 In general, you’ll have to make some compromises in this price range.
 It’s a tradeoff between build quality and features for the most part.
 Although things like customer service and warranty also come into play.

 You can get a treadmill with great build quality in this range but that model will be a bit light on features and vice versa.
 Of course there is still quite a big difference between a $900 model and a $2000 model.
 The latter will likely have better build quality AND more features than the cheaper one but there will still be some form of a tradeoff.
+A $2000 treadmill is going to be quite good but keep in mind commercial models usually cost upwards of $6000 so you can’t quite expect the same.

 That said, in this price range, you can find very good treadmills that have good build quality and all the features you want.
 It might not have every possible feature you can imagine but, do you really need all of those?